-In the Tables 3 to 8 the Sub Data Blocks are shown by rows identified by the corresponding Sub Data Block Number.
-The first eight rows are those allocated to the Sub Zone 1, the next eight rows are those allocated to the Sub Zone 2.
-When the last eight bytes of a Sub Data Block are set to all ZERO, this is denoted by (00), when these eight bytes are C1 parity bytes, this is denoted by C1.
+In Table 3, the column "Contents" indicates the Pack Item Numbers of the Pack Items in the Recorded Sub Data Block.
+When the last eight bytes of a Recorded Sub Data Block are set to all ZEROs, this is denoted by (00); when these eight bytes are C1 parity bytes, this is denoted by C1.